westlake-repl/ProTrek/README.md

 </details>

 ## Overview
-ProTrek is a multimodal model that integrates protein sequence, protein structure, and text information for better protein understanding.
-It adopts contrastive learning to learn the representations of protein sequence and structure.
-During the pre-training phase, we calculate the InfoNCE loss for each two modalities as [CLIP](https://arxiv.org/abs/2103.00020) does.
+ProTrek is a tri-modal protein language model that jointly models protein sequence, structure and function (SSF).
+It employs contrastive learning with three core alignment strategies: (1) using structure as the supervision signal for AA sequences and vice versa, (2) mutual supervision between sequences and functions, and (3) mutual supervision between structures and functions.
+This tri-modal alignment training enables ProTrek to tightly associate SSF by bringing genuine sample pairs (sequence-structure, sequence-function, and structure-function) closer together while pushing negative samples farther apart in the latent space.

 <img src="figure/img.png" style="zoom:33%;" />